Care instructions

 Wood is a living material

-Wooden sculptures are natural products and deserve appropriate care.
-With the right measures, you'll enjoy your work of art for decades.
+Wooden sculptures are natural products and deserve proper care.
+With the right measures, you will enjoy your artwork for decades.

 The right location